JPStrydom/Crypto-Trading-Bot/README.md

 # Crypto Signal Tracker

-Track 250+ crypto currencies and their trading signals through Crypto Signal Tracker.

-#### Technical Analysis Automated:
-* Relative Strength Index (RSI)
-* Ichimoku Cloud (Leading Span A, Leading Span B, Conversion Line, Base Line)
-* Simple Moving Average
-* Exponential Moving Average
-* Breakouts
+## Introduction

+Use Crypto Signal Tracker to track and simulate trades on 250+ crypto currencies by utilising their trading signals.
+This can be used to test the effectiveness of possible trading strategies.

 #### Features:
 * Tracking for over 250 coins on Bittrex
+* Automated technical analysis (TA)
+* Simulated trading analysis and tracking
 * Email alerts for various signals
 * Well documented script
 * Automated Technical Analysis that's implemented from scratch for simplicity and ease of use